JazmineMT/ContentGuide/04-creating-structured-content.md

 ### Info
 Info callout is for giving additional relevant information.
-These callouts shouldn't contain information that must be completed before moving foreward.These should contain links out to external docs or some info that a reader can conutine to look into.
+These callouts shouldn't contain information that must be completed before moving forward.
+These should contain links out to external docs or some info that a reader can continue to look into.

 >📘  Supported proration modes
 >
-> RevenueCat currently only supports IMMEDIATE_WITH_TIME_PRORATION.
+> RevenueCat currently only supports `IMMEDIATE_WITH_TIME_PRORATION`.
 This mode changes the subscription immediately and the remaining time will be prorated.

 ### Warning
-These are best used to alert our readers to process with caution or warn of a common mistake we see.They should be titles with **Warning** or **Important**.
+These are best used to alert our readers to proceed with caution or warn of a common mistake we see.
+They should be titles with **Warning** or **Important**.

 > 🚧  Warning
 >
 > Only Package Pricing and Standard Pricing subscription plans with per unit pricing are supported.
 Metered usage and tiers are currently not supported.

 ### Error
-These are best use sparingly and for content that cannot be undone once a action is taken
+These are best used sparingly and for content that cannot be undone once a action is taken.

 >❗  Careful
 >